rezachalak/ansible-user-mgmt/README.md

-# Collections
+# Collections provided by me
-These collections are free to use.
-I appreciate your improvements and bug reports.

 ## How to test your changes/prepare your test environment
 -------------------

 Before submitting a pull request, make sure to test your changes:

-1. Run the ansible linter:

-Install prerequisits and run
+1. Install prerequisits and run

+In your local machine run:

     python3 -m pip install --upgrade pip
     pip3 install virtualenv